 Bilateral vestibular schwannomas are a common feature of neurofibromatosis Neurofibromatosis Neurofibromatosis refers to several related disorders that have overlapping clinical manifestations but that are now understood to have distinct genetic causes.
 It causes various types of benign... read more type 2.

-Most commonly, an audiogram Testing Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss (1).
-More than 10% of people in the US have some degree of hearing loss that compromises their... read more is the first test done as part of the evaluation to diagnose vestibular schwannoma.
-It usually reveals an asymmetric sensorineural hearing loss and a greater impairment of speech discrimination than would be expected for the degree of hearing loss.
+Most commonly, an audiogram Testing Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss ( 1).
+More than 10% of people in the US have some degree of hearing loss that compromises their... read more is the first test done to diagnose vestibular schwannoma.
+It usually detects an asymmetric sensorineural hearing loss and a greater impairment of speech discrimination than would be expected for the degree of hearing loss.
 Such findings indicate the need for imaging tests, preferably gadolinium-enhanced MRI.
 However, some tumors are found incidentally when brain imaging is done for another reason.

 Vestibular schwannoma is usually unilateral but can be bilateral in neurofibromatosis type 2.